In this collaborative project, the entire team was involved in the research, design, and decision-making process.

 We asked participants to tell us about how the materials made them feel in the context of anxious situations.

-We found strong positive responses to smell and interactive textures from our participants.
+We found strong positive responses to smell and tactile textures from our participants.

 “I have a strong association between scents and relaxing.
 I use lavender essential oil on my pillow.
 Touching things is good for when I’m feeling anxious.”